Expander graphs are globally synchronizing

-Arguably, the most important class of expanders is the Ramanujan graphs.
-These are $d$-regular $(n, d, \anorm)$-expanders with $\anorm = 2(\sqrt{d-1}) / d$, which turns out to be asymptotically the smallest possible value of $\anorm$ for a given $d$, due to a result of Alon and Bopanna~\cite{Nilli1991-ga}.
+An important class of expander graphs are the Ramanujan graphs.
+These are $d$-regular $(n, d, \anorm)$-expanders with $\anorm = 2(\sqrt{d-1}) / d$, which is asymptotically the smallest possible value of $\anorm$ for a given $d$, due to a result of Alon and Boppana~\cite{Nilli1991-ga}.
 In other words, $d$-regular Ramanujan graphs are the best expanding graphs among the class of $d$-regular graphs.

-While the construction of explicit Ramanujan graphs is not an easy endeavour, some explicit constructions \cites{Margulis1988-bx,Lubotzky1988-gu} and some partial results about their existence are known~\cite{Marcus2015-pt}.
+While the construction of explicit Ramanujan graphs is not an easy endeavor, some explicit constructions \cites{Margulis1988-bx,Lubotzky1988-gu} and some partial results about their existence are known~\cite{Marcus2015-pt}.
 Moreover, random $d$-regular graphs have been shown to be almost Ramanujan.
 Indeed, solving a conjecture by Alon, Friedman~\cites{Friedman2008-sf} proved that for any $d \geq 3$ and $\eps > 0$, a uniformly chosen $d$-regular random graph on $n$ vertices is, with high probability, an $(n, d, \anorm)$-expander with $\anorm = (2\sqrt{d-1} + \eps)/d$.
 Since our results do not depend on the delicate condition of being a Ramanujan graph, but only on expansion, they will also hold for random $d$-regular graphs.

-\begin{corollary} Any Ramanujan graph is globally synchronising as long as $d \geq 600$.
-Moreover, a random $d$-regular graph is globally synchronising with high probability in the same range of $d$. \end{corollary} \begin{proof} As described above, Ramanujan graphs are $d$-regular $(n, d, \anorm)$-expanders with $\anorm = 2 (\sqrt{d-1})/ d$.
+\begin{corollary} Any $d$-regular Ramanujan graph is globally synchronizing as long as $d \geq 600$.
+Moreover, a random $d$-regular graph is globally synchronizing with high probability in the same range of degrees $d$. \end{corollary} \begin{proof} Recall that Ramanujan graphs are $d$-regular $(n, d, \anorm)$-expanders with $\anorm = 2 (\sqrt{d-1})/ d$.
 The first conclusion follows from \Cref{thm:main-synchrony-regular} as $2(\sqrt{d-1}) / d \leq 0.0816$ for $d \geq 600$.
 The second part follows from Friedman's result mentioned above. \end{proof}